Manila North Cemetery: Bautista-Nakpil Pylon

 One of the graves at the Bautista-Nakpil Pylon site.

+Manila North Green Park

+A part of the cemetery became the Manila North Green Park, an extension of the Manila North Cemetery.
+It was developed through a joint-venture between the City of Manila and the CHC Development Consortium, Inc.

 Notable burials

 The remains of key figures in Philippine history are buried in the cemetery.
 Most of the people have their tombs on the main avenue of the cemetery while other notable people are located near the main entrance.
 Some of them are: